Arve/brutepi/README.md

 3. Check "Normalize samples to peak value"
 4. Save the filter for the left channel as "left-fir.wav", and the right channel as "right-fir.wav"

-Save the files in the `impulses` subreddit.
+Save the files in the `impulses` directory.

 ## Preparing the Raspberry Pi installation before first boot